zebrunner/carina/docs/automation/api.md

 Assured brings the simplicity of using these languages into the Java domain."
 * Freemarker - "Apache FreeMarker is a template engine: a Java library to generate text output (HTML web pages, e-mails, configuration files, source code, etc.) based on templates and changing data."
-* JsonPath - library for extracting data from JSON body
+* JsonPath - a library for extracting data from JSON body
-* JsonAssert - library for comparing the actual JSON body with an expected one
+* JsonAssert - a library for comparing the actual JSON body with an expected one
-* Json-schema-validator - library for validating of JSON body for matching to JSON schema
+* Json-schema-validator - a library for validating of JSON body for matching to JSON schema

 ### Example of test implementation
 Let's create an automated test for the next call: POST https://jsonplaceholder.typicode.com/users request with a request body